apache/spark/docs/sql-ref-syntax-qry-select-where.md

   limitations under the License.
 ---
 The <code>WHERE</code> clause is used to limit the results of the <code>FROM</code>
-clause of query or subquery based on the specified condition.
+clause of a query or a subquery based on the specified condition.

 ### Syntax
 {% highlight sql %}